thanhdat1902/devops-capstone/README.md

 * Building Docker containers in pipelines

 ## Folder structure
-* nginx-hello : Source Files
+* index.html : main html file
+* script: all script needed to deploy
 * .circleci : Configuration File for CircleCI

 ## Tools
 Project is created with: